The best cheap true wireless earbuds you can buy right now

 We've put together a small list of our favorite wearables, from the fitness-oriented Fitbit Inspire to Samsung's newest Tizen smartwatch.
 These devices are in no specific order.

-The Watch Active can track your workouts, manage notifications, and use a limited set of apps.
-While the health tracking on the Watch Active isn't quite as good as tracking from dedicated fitness wearables (like the Fitbit Inspire), it's still enough for basic fitness activities.
+The Watch Active2 can track your workouts, manage notifications, and use a limited set of apps.
+While the health tracking on the Watch Active isn't quite as good as tracking from dedicated fitness wearables (like the Fitbit Inspire), it's still good enough for casual use.